Request a Demo

 Finally, crises like COVID have majorly upped the ante on crisis management, revealing major gaps in how organisations prepare.

-Now, to absorb and adapt to the challenge, organisations will need to build and promote best-practice crisis management programs, resourcing them adequately, including with advanced critical event management software, to manage all stages of the crisis management lifecycle.
+Now, to absorb and adapt to the challenge, organizations will need to build and promote best-practice crisis management programs, resourcing them adequately, including with advanced crisis and incident management software, to manage all stages of the crisis management lifecycle.

 Sources